 For each Asynchronous I/O (AIO) function there is a Legacy and a POSIX definition.
-In AIX Version 7.1, both POSIX and Legacy extensions are loaded at boot time.
-Do not run the mkdev -1 [aio0 | posix_aio0] command to load the extension because it will fail on AIX Version 7.1.
+In AIX 7 with 7100-02, both POSIX and Legacy extensions are loaded at boot time.
+Do not run the mkdev -1 [aio0 | posix_aio0] command to load the extension because it will fail on AIX 7 with 7100-02.
 AIO attributes have been removed from the Object Data Manager (ODM) and can no longer be queried with the lsattr command or changed with the chdev command.
 All of the tunable have been removed from the ODM and are managed by the ioo command.